-My time has been devoted to a lot of bucket-list travel and achieving fluency in Spanish and Portuguese through self-study at home and stints at language schools in other countries.
-I’ve also improved my German and learned basic Russian.
+My time has been devoted to a lot of bucket-list travel and achieving fluency in Spanish, Portuguese and French through independent study at home and stints at language schools in other countries.
+I’ve also improved my German and am learning Russian.

 Since retiring, my friend circle has gotten much more diverse and interesting.
 I meet new people constantly on my travels, though language study, and through diverse Meetups in my hometown, most of which there was no time for when I was working.

-The first three years of my retirement have been devoted to visiting many of my bucket-list destinations.
+The first four years of my retirement were devoted to visiting many of my bucket-list destinations.
 I’m grateful to be able to travel while still relatively young and healthy, rather than having to wait until traditional retirement age.

 However, I’ve also discovered that traveling a lot can lead to burnout.
-Every year since retiring, I’ve spent about 20 weeks on the road, with three international trips and several shorter domestic ones.
+From 2016 until 2020, I spent about four months on the road per year on average, with three international trips and several shorter domestic ones.

 Over the years, I began to cut back on the number of trips as well as increase my focus on slow travel.
 I’ve always preferred spending a significant chunk of time in one place, building relationships, and really getting to know the culture and language.
 It’s also much less stressful than constantly moving around!

 When I started to take blogging more seriously in November 2017 traffic grew quickly, and I was pleasantly surprised when visitor levels rose to the point that it could be monetized.
-As of January 2019 the blog receives more than 150,000 pageviews monthly.
+In 2020, the blog received an average of 164K monthly pageviews.